kheller18/nba-sports-betting-ml/README.md

 ## 1. Installation

   If you would like to clone the repository, type "git clone https://github.com/kheller18/nba-sports-betting-ml.git".
-  In the terminal, with the conda dev environment activated, install the following packages and dependencies before running the crime analysis application.
+  In the terminal, with the conda dev environment activated, install the following packages and dependencies before running the NBA Machine Learning application.
 To understand how to install these, refer to the [Usage](#2-usage)

   * [csv](https://docs.python.org/3/library/csv.html) - Used to store all of our data